lanceydancey/mcgrath/hyper-v.md

 ![Hyper-V Manager](img/hyper-v1.0.png)

-Then, select "New virtual network switch" and "Internal" as the type.
+Then, select "New virtual network switch" and "Private" as the type.
 Click "Create Virtual Switch".

 ![virtual switch manager](img/hyper-v1.1.png)

 Give your switch a name, then hit "OK."
-You now have your internal network switch!
+You now have your private network switch!
+This switch will only be usable by the VMs themselves.
+No direct host connection.
+If we want to access anything on this switch from our host system, we'll need to hop through a bastion host.
+We'll get to that later.

 ## VM Installation, Step by Step